jazzsun10/bootstraping_final_project_demo/README.md

 **Q3:What are pros and cons of bootstrapping?**

 Pros

 1.Resolve resource limitation

 2. Work with any population distribution

 Cons

 1.Excessive computing power

 2.Rely on sample quality

 **Q4:Tell me about how bootstrapping can be applied in linear regression models?**

-Bootstrapping is a nonparametric approach to statistical inference that gives us standard errors and confidence intervals for our parameters
+Bootstrapping is a nonparametric approach to statistical inference that gives us standard errors and confidence intervals for our parameters.

 Bootstrap can be applied to regression models to give insights into variability of our parameters (beta) with minimal assumption about parent distribution

 Parametric bootstrapping — resampling from all of the points (X):

-1.Sample the data with replacement numerous times (100) 2.Fit a linear regression to each sample
+1.Sample the data with replacement numerous times (100)

+2.Fit a linear regression to each sample

 3.Store the coefficients (intercept and slopes)

 4.Plot a histogram of the parameters

 5.Make inferences about true parameters

 **Q5:Tell me why and how to apply bootstrapping on AB Testing?**

 You can imagine you are data scientist in a gaming company, and you were assigned a AB Testing task.

-Here is the Hypothesis: Where we should put the first gate?
+Here is the Hypothesis:

+Where we should put the first gate?
 Level 30 vs. Level 40